OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ## Modes

-There are several modes of gameplay available to players.
+There are several modes of play available to players.

 **_Group Play_** is the typical method of gameplay consisting of at least one player and a gamemaster, although many more players are common.
 This is the default mode of play.